 Vietnamese grilled chicken is one of the best Vietnamese dishes to try in Vietnam.

 23. GA TAN (HANOI SWEET CHICKEN SOUP)

 The classic Vietnamese chicken soup is made of chicken meat, wormwood, turmeric, Vietnamese rice wine, optionally some other Vietnamese herbs, and Vietnamese spices.

 24. CANH CHUA (VIETNAMESE SWEET AND SOUR SOUP)

-It is traditionally prepared with fish from the delta with sweet pineapple, various vegetables (tomatoes, and bean sprouts) in a sour-in taste tamarind broth and garnished with aromatic herbs.
+It is traditionally prepared with fish from the delta with sweet pineapple, and various vegetables (tomatoes, and bean sprouts) in a sour-in-taste tamarind broth and garnished with aromatic herbs.